Defect-induced supersolidity with soft-core bosons

-In this Letter, we show that a quantum gas of bosonic particles interacting via soft-core potentials provides a prototype system that realizes all of the described phases.
-Using exact numerical techniques, we determine the complete zero-temperature phase diagram which, in addition to a superfluid and normal crystal phase, contains a density-wave supersolidity.
-Most importantly, this system is shown to form incommensurate superfluid groundstate solids $-$ providing the first example of defect-induced supersolidity as conjectured by ALC \cite{anl69,che70}.
+In this Article, we show that bosonic particles interacting via soft-core potentials (see Fig.\ref{fig1}) provide a prototype system for addressing this question.
+Using exact numerical techniques, we determine the underlying zero-temperature phase diagram, which reveals the emergence of defect-induced supersolidity in the vicinity of commensurate solid phases, as conjectured by ALC \cite{anl69,che70}.\\